 Monitoring of phenobarbital levels in the blood helps assess the need for dosage adjustments.
 The blood phenobarbital level should be checked 2 weeks after starting therapy and two weeks after any change in dosage.
-Blood should be collected 4-6 hours post administration (peak) OR collected immediately prior to the next scheduled dose (trough).
+Blood should be collected 4-6 hours post-administration (peak) OR collected immediately prior to the next scheduled dose (trough).

 Anticonvulsant drugs have the potential to cause liver toxicity.
-Patients receiving long term phenobarbital should have a physical exam and blood work done every 6-12 months to monitor for the development of liver problems.
+Patients receiving long-term phenobarbital should have a physical exam and blood work done every 6-12 months to monitor for the development of liver problems.
 Any abnormalities observed at home should be reported to the doctor (excessive sedation, poor appetite, vomiting, other illness).

 Arthritis/ Pain Medication Monitoring

-Nonsteroidal anti-inflammatory drugs (NSAIDS) such as Rimadyl, Deramaxx and Metacam are important in the treatment of osteoarthritis.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) such as Rimadyl, Deramaxx, and Metacam are important in the treatment of osteoarthritis.
 They decrease inflammation and pain.
 However, aging dogs often have medical conditions that affect the metabolism of these drugs.
 Kidney, gastrointestinal, or liver conditions should be assessed periodically with bloodwork to ensure your dog is able to metabolize and excrete the medications.
 If your pet is no longer able to take these medications, we will work with you to find alternatives that can improve your pet’s comfort level.

 Hyperthryroidism Drug Monitoring: Methimazole

-Maintaining appropriate blood levels of thyroid hormone is very important in successful treatment of Hyperthyroidism.
-The effect of this medication can vary cat to cat, and dosage adjustments may need to be made as the disease progresses.
-In addition, some patients can have underlying kidney disease that becomes unmasked, or react adversely to methimazole.
+Maintaining appropriate blood levels of thyroid hormone is very important in the successful treatment of Hyperthyroidism.
+The effect of this medication can vary from cat to cat, and dosage adjustments may need to be made as the disease progresses.
+In addition, some patients can have underlying kidney disease that becomes unmasked or react adversely to methimazole.
 We recommend checking a CBC, T4 & Chemistry 4-6 weeks and 3 months after initially starting methimazole (or adjusting the dosage) and routine monitoring every 6-12 months to ensure your cat’s hyperthyroidism is adequately treated.

 Hypothyroidism Drug Monitoring: L-thyroxin

 Thyroid Supplements are used to improve hormone levels in dogs with low thyroid output (hypothyroidism).
 It is important to ensure that we are not over supplementing this medication and creating a hyperthyroid-like animal.
 It is also important that the dosage of the medication reaches therapeutic levels so that your pet’s clinical signs improve.
-We recommend rechecking your pets thyroid level 1 month after starting therapy and 1 month after any dosage changes.
+We recommend rechecking your pet's thyroid level 1 month after starting therapy and 1 month after any dosage changes.
 We ask that you bring your pet in 4-6 hours after the medication has been administered for the most diagnostic timing of this test.
-We also offer drop off services if this time frame does not work well with your work schedule.
+We also offer drop-off services if this time frame does not work well with your work schedule.

-Bloodwork/ UA Monitoring for Apoquel:
+Bloodwork / UA Monitoring for Apoquel:

 Apoquel is a new medication that is targeted to stop itching with a minimal impact on the immune system.
 The most common side effects are diarrhea & vomiting.
 However, due to its relatively new status and potential immunosuppression -- We recommend checking a CBC and Chemistry every 6 months when using this medication long term.
 We will be monitoring for changes in your pet's leukocytes, globulins, lipase & liver enzymes.